OpenCollarTeam/OpenCollar/notecards/2017-11-21-What_the_opencollar_name_stands_for.md

 project expenses like tier and web hosting fees.

-In the time before Wendy started maintaining the project, Athy and I saw a number of people try to subvert its commitment to openness for its own profit.
+In the time before Wendy started maintaining the project, Athy and I saw a number of people try to subvert its commitment to openness for their own profit.
 Some of these were outside creators with far-fetched ideas, while others were insiders who saw an opportunity to use the OpenCollar name to promote their products in ways not available to their competitors.
 When I removed the